-Dr. Heinz-Josef Claes (2000-2008) [hjclaes at web.de]

-Nikolaus Rath (2008) [Nikolaus at rath.org] (who made substantial contributions)
+Dr. Heinz-Josef Claes (2000-2008) [hjclaes at web.de] Nikolaus Rath (2008) [Nikolaus at rath.org] (who made substantial contributions to version 2)

 PREAMBLE

 The GNU General Public License is a free, copyleft license for software and other kinds of works.